-Students are also eligible for travel funding (\$500) from the School of Communication to assist with basic costs of attending conferences.
-Just like the research grant, Performance Studies MA/PhD and PhD students in years 1-5 are eligible.
+Students are also eligible for travel funding (\$500) from the School of Communication to assist with the basic costs of attending conferences and related events.
+Just like the research grant, Performance Studies MA/PhD and PhD students in years 1-6 are eligible.
 Unlike the research grant, this funding may be requested on an annual basis, that is, up to \$500 per year.
-Students can apply for travel grants via this link: https://communication.northwestern.edu/graduate-funding
+Each student is eligible for a maximum of six grants over the course of a graduate career, but for only one grant in a single fiscal year (September 1-August 31).
+Applications for the grant should be made as early as is feasible but must be made a minimum of 30 days before the planned travel begins; applications can be made before a student learns whether a submission to present at an event has been accepted.
+If a student's submission is not accepted by the event organizers, the student remains eligible to apply for the SoC Travel Grant to fund a different trip in the same year.